department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 We will need you to mail copies of these documents to the CHAMPVA office after you submit this form online.

-Detailed instructions on how to mail those documents will be displayed after your submit this enrollment form online.
+Detailed instructions on how to mail those documents will be displayed after you submit this enrollment form online.

 { End Information box }